KeychainMDIP/kc/doc/deployment_guide.md

 ./kc create-wallet
 ```

 We can now create an Agent DID for our MDIP node.
 This DID should be given an aliased name that matches the `KC_NODE_ID` environment variable.

-The following command will create this new DID and schedule it for registration on the Bitcoin blockchain (to be configured below).
+The following command will create this new DID and schedule it for registration on the Bitcoin blockchain (to be configured below):

 ```bash
 ./kc create-id mynodeDID TBTC
 ```

 The `./kc show-wallet` command will show an updated JSON wallet containing the newly created DID.
-To resolve a specific DID Document, use the command `./kc resolve-did mynodeDID` and replace mynodeDID with a specific DID or aliased name.
+To resolve a specific DID Document, use the command `./kc resolve-did mynodeDID` and replace `mynodeDID` with a specific DID or aliased name.

 #### DID Registries Setup

 MDIP v.0.3-beta currently support 2 decentralized registries: Bitcoin Testnet4 and Feathercoin Testnet.
 More registries will become available over time.
-Decentralized registries are an important part of decentralizing identitity; the Registry contains the concensus on order of MDIP operations.
+Decentralized registries are an important part of decentralizing identitity; the registry contains the concensus on order of MDIP operations.
 Some releases may also have the Tesseract (TESS) registry, which is being deprecated in post-0.3-beta releases.

 By default, the MDIP Satoshi Mediator will be looking for a wallet named `mdip`.
-The following command will create that wallet; the Bitcoin Testnet4 node is configured to store its data in the `data/tbtc` directory.
+The Bitcoin Testnet4 node is configured to store its data in the `data/tbtc` directory.

+The following command will create that wallet in the expected directory:

 ```bash
 ./scripts/tbtc-cli createwallet mdip
 ```

-We can then create a new Bitcoin Testnet4 address with the following command:
+We can then create a new Bitcoin Testnet4 address:

 ```bash
 ./scripts/tbtc-cli getnewaddress